How to Clear DNS Cache on Mac Ventura, Monterey… (Flush DNS)

 5→ Quit “Terminal”.

-You must close all the applications running connected to the internet and wait for the changes to take place.
+You must close all the applications running & connect to the internet and wait for the changes to occur.
 Sometimes the changes take place through a simple refresh in the apps.

-If in case the above terminal code doesn’t workout for you then you should break that command and write like this,
+If in case the above terminal code doesn’t work for you, then you should break that command and write like this,

 sudo killall -HUP mDNSResponder && echo macOS DNS Cache Reset